The royal calendar

 » 13 cycles of 28 days = 364 days «

-In humans, the menstrual period is the natural change that occurs in the female reproductive system (specifically the uterus and ovaries) that makes pregnancy possible.
+The menstrual period is the natural change that occurs in the female reproductive system (specifically the uterus and ovaries) that makes pregnancy possible.
 Governed by Seshat, this 28-day cycle starts with ovulation and is reflected in the lunar month:

 The royal calendar is based on this 13 Moon, 28-day cycle.
 So were the Mayan, Incan and Druidic calendars.
 This pattern implies that time is a universal factor of synchronisation: it distinguishes between a natural timing frequency that aligns the universal order and an artificial timing frequency that governs modern human civilisation.